neilkidd/windows-dev-box-setup-scripts/README.md

 # Windows Dev Box Setup Scripts

 This repo was originally forked from [Microsoft's Windows Dev Box Setup Scripts](https://github.com/microsoft/windows-dev-box-setup-scripts).

-Feel free to go and check that out.
+The Microsoft repo appears to have stalled.
+For simplicity, I've ruthlessly deleted any unused scripts in this repo.
+Do go and browse the examples in the [parent repo](https://github.com/microsoft/windows-dev-box-setup-scripts).

 ## How to run the scripts

-Before you begin, please read the [Legal](#Legal) section.
+- Before you begin, please read the [Legal](#Legal) section.
+- __Study__ and understand any script that you run
+- Consider forking this repo and creating your own recipes

 ### Install Boxstarter Shell